lbtrace/AndroidGotHookDemo/README.md

 # HookDemo
-A Simple GOT Hook Implement in Arm32 or Arm64
+A Simple GOT Hook Implement in Arm32 or Arm64 of Android